Nosek’s go-ahead goal lifts Vegas past Kings, 4-1

 Less than two minutes after Nosek put Vegas on top, Marchessault served Hague for a perfect snapshot, which went off the post and into the net, giving Vegas three consecutive goals in the period.

-Vegas closed the scoring when Martinez skated into the slot and cleaned up a loose rebound to ice the game to the delight of the announced capacity crowd of 3,950.
+Vegas closed the scoring when Martinez, who spent his first 10 seasons with the Kings, skated into the slot and cleaned up a loose rebound to ice the game.

+“It was nice, obviously a good feeling,” Martinez said about scoring against his former team.
+“I was more concerned of trying to close it out in the third.
+On a personal level, it’s cool, but more concerned on the team side of it, trying to put another nail in the coffin.”

 UP NEXT